/ seo-tools / Best Video SEO Tools in 2025

 Vidyard is a video platform focused on sales and marketing teams.
 Like Wistia, it handles video hosting, analytics, and SEO for website-embedded videos.
 Vidyard generates schema markup, provides video sitemaps, and integrates with CRM platforms like HubSpot and Salesforce.
 The analytics go beyond views, tracking individual viewer engagement for sales follow-up.

-Pros: Video schema markup and sitemaps for SEO, viewer-level analytics for sales teams, CRM integrations (HubSpot, Salesforce), free screen recording tool, personalized video features for outreach.
-Cons: More focused on sales enablement than pure SEO, per-user pricing adds up for teams, fewer SEO-specific features than Wistia, the free tier has limited analytics, overkill if you just want video hosting.
+Pros: Video schema markup and sitemaps for SEO, viewer-level analytics for sales teams, CRM integrations (HubSpot, Salesforce) on the Teams tier, free screen recording tool, personalized video features for outreach.
+Cons: More focused on sales enablement than pure SEO, seat-based and custom pricing adds up for teams, fewer SEO-specific features than Wistia, the free tier is capped at 5 videos a month with no hosting, overkill if you just want video hosting.

 Comparison Table

-Tool Focus Free Tier Starting Price YouTube SEO Website Video SEO Schema Markup
+Tool Focus Free Tier Paid Plans (2026) YouTube SEO Website Video SEO Schema Markup

-YouTube Studio YouTube Yes (full) Free Yes (analytics only) No No
+YouTube Studio YouTube Yes (full) Free Yes (analytics + Trends tab) No No

-Wistia Website Video 10 videos $19/mo No Yes Auto-generated
+Wistia Website Video 25 GB, 1 user Business $79/mo (annual), Enterprise (custom) No Yes Auto-generated

-Vidyard Website Video 25 videos $29/mo/user No Yes Auto-generated
+Vidyard Website Video 5 videos/mo Starter (paid), Teams (custom), Enterprise No Yes Auto-generated

 Verdict